Tennis shoes are designed to be comfortable on the court, but they may require some stretching.

 The stretched shoes will most likely keep their shape as they dry around your feet.

-Moisture might also aid in this process.
 As your shoes dry on your feet, the spaces where moisture collects continue to enlarge.
 As a result, the shoes are stretched.
+Water might also aid in this process.

 Read Next – Cleaning Suede Shoes – How To Do It